You feel

-You will discover: what triggers an emotion before you're aware of it · why you cannot control emotions but can work with them · how the body is your earliest warning system · when emotions are healthy and when they're distorted · how they shape your character over time.
+You will discover where emotions come from · why you can’t stop them · how your body speaks before your mind does · when emotions are healthy and when they’re distorted · and how they quietly shape who you become.

 Something